boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 # Configuring and Formatting Bing Maps

-`Bing Maps` allows you to visualize the markers based on the latitude and longitude data.
+`Bing Maps` allows you to visualize markers based on latitude and longitude data.

 *Figure: Default Bing maps visualization showing markers based on the configured latitude and longitude information*